Timeline: Greece's debt crisis

-Here is a timeline of events since Prime Minister George Papandreou first sealed a bailout deal for Greece in 2010.
+Here is a chronology of events since former Prime Minister George Papandreou first sealed a financial bailout deal for Greece in 2010.

 May 4/5 - Public sector workers stage 48-hour nationwide strike.
 Three people are killed when a bank is set on fire.